 You deserve better water for your family and your home.
 Scheduling a complimentary consultation with your local Culligan Water® expert is a great first step to help diagnose any issues and find the right solution.
-While every homeowner’s situation is unique, here’s what you can typically expect from your water-testing appointment with Culligan, which usually takes about 30-60 minutes.
+While every homeowner’s situation is unique, here’s what you can typically expect from your consultation and water test with Culligan.

 Even if you haven’t noticed an issue, testing provides peace of mind if you’re concerned about the safety of your water or have seen reports about potential concerns on your local news.
 This is important for municipal water users as well as well water users, who are responsible for their own water quality.
 (If your water comes from a private well, it is recommended that you test the well water annually, as federal rules governing public drinking water systems do not apply to private wells.)

-In-home water tests vary by location, but in most cases, Culligan’s free water tests will determine the levels of hardness, chlorine, and total dissolved solids (dissolved salts, minerals and metals, also known as TDS) in your water, as well as the pH level.
+In-home water tests vary depending on your local water conditions as well any concerns you have, but in most cases, Culligan’s free water tests will determine the levels of hardness, chlorine, and total dissolved solids (dissolved salts, minerals and metals, also known as TDS) in your water, as well as the pH level.
 If your water comes from a well, additional tests might also look for the presence of hydrogen sulfide (sulfur) and iron.

 It’s important to note that while community water systems treat water at the plant, they can’t control the quality of the water all the way to your home.
 That’s where Culligan systems come in.
 If you’re concerned about a specific contaminant, such as lead, or if an initial test reveals a more complex water problem, we may recommend a laboratory test.
 Testing conducted at Culligan’s IL EPA-certified lab can identify lead, arsenic, copper, bacteria and many other contaminants in your water sample.* The fee for laboratory tests varies based on the number of contaminants being tested.
 Results are typically available within three business days.
 When the results are available, we’ll call you to discuss the findings and make a recommendation.